Official Academic Guide course description.

 For each day that a project is late, 1/3 of your earned points on the project are deducted, until the project is worth nothing.
 Lateness rounds up to the nearest day - that is, an assignment that is 2 hours late is one day late.

 To help you handle any issues that arise, we give you three slip-day tokens, which allow you to reduce your late penalties on late submissions.

 Please carefully read the policies below and ask a member of the course staff if you have any questions or if something is unclear.

-We recognize that our students come from varied backgrounds and can have widely-varying circumstances affect them during their time in the course.
-If you have any unforeseen circumstances that arise during the course, please do not hesitate to contact the instructors in office hours or via e-mail or private Piazza post to discuss your situation.
+We recognize that our students come from varied backgrounds and can have widely-varying circumstances.
+If you have any unforeseen or extenuating circumstance that arise during the course, please do not hesitate to contact the instructors in office hours or via e-mail or private Piazza post to discuss your situation.
 The sooner we are made aware, the more easily these situations can be resolved.
 Extenuating circumstances include work-school balance, familial responsibilities, religious observations, military duties, unexpected travel, or anything else beyond your control that may negatively impact your performance in the class.

-If at any point you are made to feel uncomfortable, disrespected, or excluded by a staff member or fellow student, please report the incident to our instructors, head TA, or another member of staff you’re comfortable with so that we may address the issue and maintain a supportive and inclusive learning environment.
+Additionally, if at any point you are made to feel uncomfortable, disrespected, or excluded by a staff member or fellow student, please report the incident so that we may address the issue and maintain a supportive and inclusive learning environment.
 Should you feel uncomfortable bringing up an issue with a staff member directly, you may consider contacting the Campus Ombuds Office or the ASUC Student Advocate’s Office (SAO).